-Bioinformatics is often described as the future of biology research: it is a multidisciplinary field that combines all areas of biology (including genetics, molecular biology, biochemistry and physiology) with computer science, statistics and applied mathematics to help understand biology and biological processes.
-Bioinformaticians act as an effective bridge between biologists and computer scientists.
+Bioinformatics is often described as the future of biological research, combining all areas of biology, including genetics, molecular biology, biochemistry and physiology, with computer science, statistics and applied mathematics.